By Robert Forster, PT, CEO

-Also, don’t forget to come visit out sister company, Forster Physical Therapy at 427 Wilshire Blvd in Santa Monica for their annual Post-Marathon Recovery Event after the LA Marathon, which will include free injury evaluations, foam rolling, massages, food, beverages and more!
+Also, don’t forget to come visit out sister company, Forster Physical Therapy at 427 Wilshire Blvd in Santa Monica for their annual Post-Marathon Recovery Event after the LA Marathon, which will include free injury evaluations, foam rolling, massages, recovery meals, hydration, ice bath, and more!

 When planning your nutrition and hydration for the 24 hours prior to and during race day, it’s important to not do anything new that your body isn’t used to.
 This may cause cramping, digestive distress and other uncomfortable symptoms that will impede your run.

 It’s best to start training your body to take in the proper nutrition and hydration to support your energy and performance right now so you’re in peak shape for March 18th!
 Below is a hydration plan you should begin implementing right now during your long runs and on race day.

 Most runners are familiar with the effects of dehydration and the impact it can have on performance.
 Athletes on average sweat 1-2 quarts every hour, with some losing even more.
 Proper hydration and training your body to store adequate amounts of water is essential to supporting your long runs, especially on race day.

 Hyper-hydration, a state in which you body can store larger than normal quantities of water, can’t be achieved overnight.
 You have to train your body to do this over time.
 It’s important to note that hyper-hydration is only effective with electrolyte drinks because your body needs to replenish lost sodium in order to avoid hyponatremia – a condition in which sodium levels in the blood get too low leading to high water levels in the body and causing cells to swell.